hackclub/OnBoard/DIRECTIONS.md

 Never designed before?
 No problem!
 We have design resources for [EasyEDA](https://easyeda.com/), a free online eCAD program.
 We'll be adding tutorials to [`design_resources.md`](./docs/design_resources.md) as we record them!

-## 4. Upload to JLCPCB and Check
+## 4. Upload to JLCPCB and Take a Screenshot
-Upload your Gerber files to JLCPCB and make sure they pass inspection.
-This is done by going to check out and selecting the review before paying option.
+Upload your Gerber files to JLCPCB and add them to you cart.
+Once completed, take a screenshot with cost included!
+> If you're curious what all the settings are about or how to order for assembly, check out our [`ordering_from_JLCPCB.md`](./docs/ordering_from_JLCPCB.md) doc!

-This is **VITAL** since your project will only be approved if it passes inspection. **Take a screen shot**.
-You'll include this in your PR later.
+**Note:** Your screenshot is **VITAL** since your project cannot be approved without it.
+You'll include the screenshot in your PR later.

 ## 5. Add Your Design to Your Project Repo
 From your fork of `OnBoard`, create a folder with your project name under `OnBoard/projects`.
 To do this, go to the projects folder and click `Create new file`.